LightSys/firefox-audit-addon/doc/changeHeader.js.md

  ## About `changeHeader.js`

-This file adds and extra HTTP header to requests when visiting secure websites, with the information of whether or not the browser passed the security audit.
+This file adds an extra HTTP header to requests when visiting secure websites, with the information of whether or not the browser passed the security audit.

 #### Detailed Description (for developers)